chrisbobbe/jekyll-theme-prologue/README.md

 **The following instructions are unique to this single-page theme.
 Jekyll does not support multiple layout-formatted content sections per page, and the theme provides a workaround.**

 You don't need to use Jekyll's hardcoded support for `_pages` or `_posts`, and layouts aren't provided for them.
-If you want to customize the templates, go to `_layouts/home.html` and `_includes/section.html` provided with the theme.
+If you want to customize the templates, go to `_layouts/home.html` and `_includes/section.html` provided with the theme, but this isn't necessary.

 Your `_config.yml` file **must include the following line or it will not work**: `collections: [sections]`.
 This tells Jekyll to look in the _sections folder (which you will create) for your content and render it all on one page.